 It'll be a limited number.

-First, it would be only Pfizer products, and not all of them, just a few of them.
+First, it would be only Pfizer products and not all of them, just a few of them.

 And you would be able to buy them directly on that website and bypass the middle people.

-Now I think that means that Pfizer still gets their full profit.
+Now, I think that means that Pfizer still gets their full profit.

 I have a lot of questions about this, so don't believe what I say yet on this topic.

-It seems to me that we don't know if Pfizer took any hit, because maybe they just agreed to be on this website, you know, primarily so that uh the middle people lose their profit, but not Pfizer.
+It seems to me that we don't know if Pfizer took any hit, because maybe they just agreed to be on this website, you know, primarily so that the middle people lose their profit, but not Pfizer.

-Um Medicaid, but not Medicare, right?
+So Medicaid, but not Medicare.

 Why Medicaid but not Medicare?